-American Express has extended its offer of 10,000 Membership Rewards Bonus Points.
-Discover how you can maximise your frequent flyer balance with the American Express Platinum Edge Credit Card.
+Discover how you can get 5,000 Membership Rewards Bonus Points and maximise your frequent flyer balance with the American Express Platinum Edge Credit Card.

 Use this guide to discover how you can use your American Express Platinum Edge Credit Card to get the most out of your rewards points.